robbawebba/night-light/README.md

-# Night-Light
+# Night Light
 ## Heliocentrism where it matters most.
-Night-Light automatically updates your Atom themes with each sunrise and sunset to help reduce eyestrain while you're hard at work!
+Night Light automatically updates your Atom themes with each sunrise and sunset to help reduce eyestrain while you're hard at work!
 ![night-light](https://cloud.githubusercontent.com/assets/10067384/24683545/bed6aec4-196d-11e7-9d89-0182b7e73a7a.png)

 ## Features
 #### :round_pushpin: Automatic or manual location updating
-* Let Night-Light automatically determine your location for you, or provide a custom latitude and longitude to determine sunrise and sunset times.
+* Let Night Light automatically determine your location for you, or provide a custom latitude and longitude to determine sunrise and sunset times.

 #### :alarm_clock: Automatic or custom scheduling
-* Let Night-Light automatically switch themes for you at sunrise and sunset each day, or provide your own times to switch themes.
+* Let Night Light automatically switch themes for you at sunrise and sunset each day, or provide your own times to switch themes.

 #### :sunny: Customizable UI and syntax themes for day and night
 * Customize your daytime and nighttime appearances based on your installed UI and syntax themes.